jlugogarcia/EFDynamicConnectionString/README.md

 18- Since it is not advisable making changes to Entity Framework auto-generated classes, we are going to create a new class that extends from DbContext and implements a constructor for passing the connection string as a parameter.
 For doing that it is built a new class with a code similar to the one shown under EFDynamicConnectionString/WideWorldImportersEntities.vb

-19-	Now you can use the EF dynamic connection string solution as shown on the sample project at https://github.com/jlugogarcia/EFDynamicConnectionString
+19-	Now you can use the EF dynamic connection string as shown on the sample solution at https://github.com/jlugogarcia/EFDynamicConnectionString